Driving with Suspended License

 - Accumulating too many driving record points.

 At Murray Law Offices, we provide personalized client services.
-Our attorney, Jeffery Lucas will aggressively defend you against criminal charges.
+Our legal services attorneys will aggressively defend you against criminal charges.

 There are many reasons you will want legal representation.
 The duration of your suspension will vary depending on the circumstances of your offense.
 You may also receive additional fines and penalties from the court if you receive a criminal conviction.